-Drive local sales with Google Ads is more than geolocation targeting.
+Because driving local sales with Google Ads is about a lot more than geolocation targeting.

-Here are three powerful Google ads strategies for your local business to generate more local sales.
+Here are three powerful Google Ads strategies for your local business to attract attention and generate more local sales.

 1. Use Local-Friendly Ad Extensions